KermMartian/Doors_CS_7/readme.txt

 are permitted under the following conditions:
-1. Redistributions of a substantial percentage of the source code (defined as 400 or more lines of the original source) or that source code in binary form require express written permission from <OWNER>, and must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+1. Redistributions of a substantial percentage of the source code (defined as 400 or more lines of the original source) or that source code in binary form require express written permission from Christopher Mitchell, and must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
 2. Redistributions of fewer than 400 lines of source must attribute the original project by name and author in source and (if applicable) in documentation, but may be redistributed under any BSD 3-clause-compatible, GPL-compatible, or All